-- 1. Students must not ask for, give, or receive information or any other form of help in an examination or test administered by a representative of the College. - 2.
-Students must maintain responsible behavior during examinations and conform to the conditions established by the College representative in charge of the examination. - 3.
+- 1. Students must not ask for, give, or receive information or any other form of help in an examination or test administered by a representative of Morris Brown College. - 2.
+Students must maintain responsible behavior during examinations and conform to the conditions established by Morris Brown College representative in charge of the examination. - 3.
 Students must refrain from plagiarism.
 Plagiarism is defined as presenting or otherwise submitting another person's oral or written work as one's own work.
 Plagiarism includes either quoting or paraphrasing another's work without properly citing or acknowledging the author or source.
 Students must also refrain from inadvertently creating the appearance of plagiarism or contributing to plagiarism on the part of others. - 4.
-All members of the Morris Brown College academic community are expected to report violations of the Honor Code to the Vice President for Academic Affairs.
+All members of the Morris Brown College academic community are expected to report violations of the Honor Code to the Provost & Senior Vice President for Academic Affairs.

-Students charged with violating the Morris Brown College Honor Code will be referred to the Vice President for Academic Affairs.
-The Vice President will thoroughly review the charge.
+Students charged with violating the Morris Brown College Honor Code will be referred to the Provost & Senior Vice President for Academic Affairs.
+The Provost & Senior Vice President for Academic Affairs will thoroughly review the charge.
 Lack of knowledge about the Morris Brown College Honor Code is not an acceptable defense to a charge of violation of the Honor Code.
-Students found guilty of breaking the Honor Code will be penalized; penalties may include receiving an "F" grade in the course in question or suspension from the College.
+Students found guilty of breaking the Honor Code will be penalized; penalties may include receiving an "F" grade in the course in question or suspension from Morris Brown College.